-The second and final filing window period for FY2016 was September 1-November 30, 2016.
-Current projections show that the total dollar value of qualifying funding requests received will be close to or slightly exceed the $400M annual cap for the RHC Program (HCF and Telecommunications Programs).
+The second and final filing window period for FY2016 was September 1 – November 30, 2016.
+Current projections show that the total dollar value of qualifying funding requests received will be close to or slightly exceed the total remaining funds available for the RHC Program (HCF and Telecommunications Programs).
 Due to this extraordinarily high demand for RHC Program funds in FY2016, there will not be a third filing window period for FY2016, and USAC will not accept any more funding requests (FCC Forms 462 or 466) for FY2016.

 All qualifying requests filed prior to the second filing window period will receive 100% of the requested funding.

-For all qualifying funding requests filed within the second filing window period for FY2016, there are two funding scenarios possible:
+For all qualifying funding requests filed by the close of the second filing window period for FY2016, there are two funding scenarios possible:

-We will update the progress toward the $400M annual cap on the Funding Information page in the upcoming weeks.
+We will update the progress toward the $400M cap per funding year on the Funding Information page in the upcoming weeks.

-If the total dollar value of all qualifying funding requests received during the initial filing window period for FY2017 does not exceed the annual $400M annual cap for the RHC Program (HCF and Telecommunications Programs), we will determine the timing and duration associated with any subsequent filing window periods for FY2017, based on our assessment of the total qualifying funding requested in the initial filing window period and the amount of available funding still remaining.
-If the total demand exceeds the program cap in the initial filing window period, we will pro-rate funding pursuant to the FCC's rules and there will be no further filing window periods for FY2017.
+If the total dollar value of all qualifying funding requests received by the close of the initial filing window period for FY2017 does not exceed the annual $400M cap per funding year for the RHC Program (HCF and Telecommunications Programs), we will determine the timing and duration associated with any subsequent filing window periods for FY2017, based on our assessment of the total qualifying funding requested by the close of the initial filing window period and the amount of available funding still remaining.
+If the total demand exceeds the program cap by the close of the initial filing window period, we will pro-rate funding pursuant to the FCC's rules and there will be no further filing window periods for FY2017.